The Lady Smith DL joins Compassion in Action’s Board

 “Lord and Lady Smith have supported CIA for many years as valued, respected members of our extended family,” said Pam.
 “We miss our dear friend Peter, and it is truly a personal honour to now sit alongside Lady Smith as a fellow Board member.
 Peter’s legacy continues through her work across the community, and Lady Smith’s wealth of knowledge and expertise will do our charity a great service.”

 During the ABRM, the Board reviewed the annual accounts, which were compiled by our Finance Director Sharon Walker.
 Pam, in her capacity as CEO, presented a report highlighting the past 12 months’ achievements.
-These include the opening of Oasis House 1 & 2, which is commissioned by Greater Manchester Mental Health NHS Foundation Trust (GMMH) and offers short-term therapeutic residential accommodation to adults experiencing mental health distress or crisis.
+These include the opening of Oasis House 1 & 2, a commissioned service which offers short-term therapeutic residential accommodation to adults experiencing mental health distress or crisis.
 The continued success of CIA’s wellbeing centre, Haven House, and the well-evidenced support provided to families impacted by Covid throughout the pandemic, were also cited.

-A review of the charity’s assets, which include its Community Village of Inclusion, Stheart Homes; the Community Outlet at Lowton; and The Leigh Baker Café at Atherleigh Park, focused on maintenance, management and service provision – with plans outlined for the year ahead.
+A review of the charity’s assets, which include its Community Village of Inclusion, Stheart Homes and the Community Outlet at Lowton, focused on maintenance, management and service provision – with plans outlined for the year ahead.